Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Provence and the Southern Alps

 The naturist campsites of Provence and the Alps offer spectacular views.
-Sunny terraces, hills, lavender fields, olive trees and blue skies make up the backdrop.
+Sun-drenched terraces, rolling hills, lavender fields, olive trees and blue skies make for a stunning backdrop.

-- the song of cicadas, a melodious accent and cuisine that smells of sunshine.
+• the sweet song of cicadas, a pairing melodically with cuisine that smells of sunshine.

 Occitanie